mattmc3/antidote/README.md

 > [Get the cure][antidote]</blockquote>

-[Antidote][antidote] is a feature-complete Zsh implementation of the legacy [Antibody][antibody] plugin manager, which in turn was derived from [Antigen][antigen].
+Meet [antidote][antidote], a feature-complete Zsh implementation of the legacy [Antibody][antibody] plugin manager, which in turn was derived from [Antigen][antigen].
-Antidote not only aims to provide continuity for those legacy plugin managers, but also to delight new users with high-performance, easy-to-use Zsh plugin management.
+It not only aims to provide continuity for those legacy plugin managers, but also to delight new users with high-performance, easy-to-use Zsh plugin management.

 ## Usage

-Basic usage should look really familiar to you if you have used Antibody or Antigen.
+Basic usage should look really familiar to you if you have used antibody or antigen.
 Bundles (aka: Zsh plugins) are stored in a file typically called `.zsh_plugins.txt`.

 ```zsh